 RVS is known for its innovative instructional practices that engage learners through meaningful and challenging experiences.
 Cochrane's Manachaban Middle School's WILD Manachaban is an excellent example of programming that prepares students to adapt and successfully contribute to a changing global community by taking them beyond the constraints of the traditional classroom and out into the WILD!
 An acronym for Wisdom, Inquiry, Learning and Doing, WILD Manachaban integrates the core curriculum with land-based learning and inquiry projects while re-connecting Gr.
 8 students to nature and helping them get comfortable with living and being outside.
 The program aims to develop students' self-awareness, organizational skills and an appreciation for the wonders of nature and Indigenous aspects of nature preservation.
 Participants enjoyed many fun activities last year including a canoe trip and survival, winter, backpacking and climbing camps.
-Students to its innovative and impactful programming, WILD Manachaban was a 2020 Emerald Awards recipient.
+Students also took day trips into the mountains to experience cross-country skiing, snowshoeing and climbing.
+Thanks to its innovative and impactful programming, WILD Manachaban was a 2020 Emerald Awards recipient.